papapana/flashloans/README.md

 This repository was developed as part of my work towards the Certificate of Advanced Studies in Blockchain at the University of Zürich and is accompanied by a short thesis titled: "Flashloans and their applications on Ethereum-based blockchains".

 The smart contracts were tested locally, at the Sepolia Network and at the University of Zürich (UZH) Proof-of-Work Ethereum-based network.
 As part of my work I had to mine UZH Ethereum and also deploy Uniswap at the same network.
+Also, I had to create situations where triangular arbitrage is possible.

 ## Instructions to run
 ### Locally